7 min read

 • Extra breathability (higher perm rating)

-• Satisfactory results
+• Satisfactory results.

 The cons of felt include:

-• Prone to ripping and tearing
+• More susceptible to ripping and tearing

-• Prolonged exposure to water causes the felt to wrinkle
+• Prolonged exposure to water causes the felt to wrinkle.

 Satisfactory installation requires the shingles to be installed as quickly as possible once the felt installation is complete.
 This is because if any moisture gets to the felt, the felt can wrinkle, creating an uneven roof surface that won't last.
 Thanks to the newer solutions available, felt is no longer the option we recommend on most roofing systems.